luisarojas/luisarojas/README.md

 <img align=right src="https://github.com/luisarojas/luisarojas/blob/master/desk.png" width=450>

-# Hello, I'm Luisa!
+# Hello, I'm Luisa 👩🏻‍💻

-I have just completed my **MSc in Computer Science** and am looking for my next adventure as a **Software Developer**.
+I have just completed my **MSc in Computer Science** and am looking for my next adventure in a **Software Developer** role.

-I have experience with Python, Java, JavaScript and C++.
-In terms of databases, I have used MongoDB (NoSQL), Neo4J (Graph) and PostgreSQL (Relational) in the past.
+Some technologies I enjoy working with include Python, JavaScript and Java.
+Others I have worked with in the past are Docker, MongoDB (NoSQL), Neo4J (graph), and PostreSQL (relational).

+I have had exposure to ReactJS, AWS and GraphQL and am currently taking courses to learn them even better.

 Ideally, I would love to work as a back-end developer; however, I am definitely open to chatting about other types of opportunities.